RustAudio/dasp/README.md

 Use the **Signal** trait for working with `Iterator`s that yield `Frame`s.
-To complement the `Iterator` trait, **Signal** provides methods for adding, scaling, offsetting, multiplying, clipping and generating frame iterators.
+To complement the `Iterator` trait, **Signal** provides methods for adding, scaling, offsetting, multiplying, clipping and generating frame iterators and more.
 Working with **Signal**s allows for easy, readable creation of rich and complex DSP graphs with a simple and familiar API.

 ```rust
 // Clip to an amplitude of 0.9.